Chinchillas seem so happy and carefree.

 - Removal from a prior bonded cage mate (another chinchilla)

-Being social with your chinchilla is a mega factor to always keep up with.
+Being social with your chinchilla is a huge factor in keeping it happy and something you always need to keep up with.

-Preferably out of the cage if you have a safe area that permits.
+Preferably out of the cage, if you have a safe area that permits this.
+If you don’t, create a safe area by completing the chinchilla proofing process.

-You can also use one of my top recommended products that I rave about in tons of my other blog posts.
+You can also use one of my top recommended products that I rave about in tons of my blog posts: the pop-up animal play tent.

 This solves the problem of not having a chinchilla proofed room and allows you to interact closely with your chinchilla.